ziyi-zhang-mark/android/kotlin_advanced.md

 Behind the scenes, Kotlin saves and restores the function state between suspending function calls.
 This allows the original function call to be temporarily freed from memory until it is ready to be resumed.
 Because of these optimizations, coroutines are considerably more resource efficient than native threads.

 Most coroutine builders also start the coroutine immediately after creating it.
 Several builders are defined for you in the Coroutines library.
 The most commonly used coroutine builder is `launch`, a function defined as an extension to a class called `CoroutineScope`.
-You will see more information on scopes shortly; for now, you will use the subclass `GlobalScope`.
+You will see more information on scopes, for now, you will use the subclass `GlobalScope`.

 Launch a new coroutine by wrapping your call to `fetchFlight` in a call to the `launch` function defined on `GlobalScope`.